 Failure of the sync interface can be confirmed by comparing the output from certain CLI commands for each unit.
 The number of connections could be compared with the stats command.
-If IPsec tunnels are heavily used, the ipsecglobalstat -verbose command could be used instead and significant differences in the numbers of IPsec SAs, IKE SAs, active users and IP pool statistics would indicate a failure to synchronize.
-If the sync interface is functioning correctly, there may still be some small differences in the statistics from each cluster unit but these will be minor compared with the differences seen in the case of failure.
+If IPsec tunnels are heavily used, the ipsecglobalstat-verbose command could be used instead and significant differences in the numbers of IPsec SAs, IKE SAs, active users and IP pool statistics would indicate a failure to synchronize.

+Once the broken sync interface is fixed, perhaps by replacing the connecting cable, resynchronization of the two units will take place automatically.
+If the sync interface is now functioning correctly, there may still be some small differences in the statistics from each cluster unit but these will be minor compared with the differences seen in the case of failure.